ynput/ayon-documentation/website/docs/addon_site_sync_admin.md

 ## Studio Settings

-To use synchronization, *Site Sync* needs to be enabled globally in **ayon+settings://sitesync** and available in Bundle.
+First of all, you need to include Site Sync Addon to your bundle, and to use synchronization, *Site Sync* needs to be enabled globally in **ayon+settings://sitesync**.

 ![Configure module](assets/site_sync_system.png)